XWei98/ASyMnet/README.md

 ## References

-If you find this project or the LaXAS dataset helpful, please consider citing our paper:
+If you find this project helpful, please consider citing our paper:
 ```bibtex
 @article{ZHAO2026113680,
 title = {Medical image segmentation via Attention-enhanced Mamba with learnable Symmetry scan and a benchmark},